DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 ### Postprocess Results

-Postprocessing results requires identification of the location of archived files.
+Postprocessing requires identification of the location of the archived files.
 This is done interrogating agave about a particular job of interest and evaluating the correct folder location.
 The python code lines shown below exemplifly the steps required for this purpose.

 #### Identify job, archived location and user